galadril/Xam.Plugin.Once/README.md

 ```

-- // just to check if we need to show the app intro
+- Just to check if we need to show the app intro

 ```
             _ = Once.Instance.NeedsToRun(SHOW_APP_INTRO);

 ```

-- // Mark a task to done
+- Mark a task to done

 ```
             Once.Instance.MarkRunAsDone(SHOW_APP_CHANGELOG);